discordeno/discordeno/website/docs/examples/reactionroles.md

 # Reaction Roles Bot

-One of the most popular bot features is reaction roles.
-We are going to look into making a small reaction roles bot as it will give us a chance to learn Discordeno while also making a nice little feature.
+In this guide we will make a simple reaction roles bot.
+This will give us an opportunity to learn Discordeno while also making one of the most popular bot features.
 However, instead of **reactions** we will be using Discord's interaction API and use **buttons** instead.
 Using buttons will give us a lot of advantages.
 For example, this can be done without needing cache or database at all.
-This means it is possible to add this feature to your bot with minimal cost even at scale, since you do not store anything to make it work.
+This means it is possible to add this feature to your bot with minimal cost even at scale, since you do not need to store anything to make it work.

 ## Pre-Requirements

-Before, going forward, please make sure to have finished everything on this list.
+Before going forward, please make sure you have finished everything on this list.

 - Create an application and get the bot token.
 [Create Application Guide](https://discordeno.js.org/docs/beginner/token)
 - Add your bot to a server you own.
 [Invite Bot Guide](https://discordeno.js.org/docs/beginner/inviting)